-Some notices of club meetings, athletic and social events, general information and specific instructions are read during the first two to four minutes of the second block of each day.
-Such notices should be brief and should be provided to the main office by 7:20 a.m.
+Some notices of club meetings, athletic and social events, general information and specific instructions are read during the first two to four minutes of the first block of each day.
+Such notices should be brief and should be provided to the main office by the previous day at 2pm.
 Special notices may be announced over the intercom, but every effort will be made to keep these to the barest minimum.
 All morning announcements are posted in front of the main office and on the MHS website.